butla/bultrowicz.com/cd-with-angularjs-commits.rst

 It's straightforward to add a build configuration for any of your GitHub repositories in Snap, so I won't go into it.
-When you add it you are sent to page that looks like the one below.
+When you add it you are sent to a page that looks like the one below.

 .. image:: /_static/cd-with-angularjs-commits/bare_build_config.png